cMikolai/fend-project-memory-game/CONTRIBUTING.md

 # How to contribute

-The files in this repository are used as the starting point for all students.
-Because we want students to write the majority of the code themselves, pull requests (most likely) will _not_ be merged into the project.
+This repository contains files for a Udacity Front-End Web Developer Nanodegree project.
+Therefore I cannot accept any pull requests as I have to make sure to write the code by myself.